Generation and Enhancement of Persistent Nanoscale Magnetization in All-Dielectric Metasurfaces by Optically Injected and Localized Free Carriers: Impact of a Time Interface in a metasurface

-In the absence of losses, the rectified magnetic field persists, and its magnitude remains nearly constant.
-However, the persistence of the QS mode is hindered by the disruption of quasistatic currents due to the scattering of electrons by other electrons, ions, and phonons.
-We consider an arbitrary electronic scattering frequency $\gamma_\mathrm{scattering}=4.73\times10^{13}\ \mathrm{rad/s}$, which encapsulates the contributions due to various scattering mechanisms.
-This leads to a modification of eq.~(\ref{eq:Pe_2}) where a damping term is introduced as

-Due to these losses, the electronic currents supporting the quasistatic magnetic field eventually decay, and the zero magnetic field region near the center of the hot spot diffuses until it occupies the entire hot spot.
-This process is known as magnetic diffusion and, in our case, follows the magnetic diffusion equation\cite{jackson2021classical}

-where the electronic diffusion constant $D={1}/{\mu_0\sigma_0}$ and $\sigma_0$ is the electrical DC conductivity, which is inversely proportional to $\gamma_\mathrm{scattering}$.
+In the absence of losses, the rectified magnetic field persists, and its magnitude remains constant.
+However, the persistence of the QS mode is hindered by the disruption of quasistatic currents arising from electron, ion, and phonon scattering.
+We consider an arbitrary electronic-scattering frequency, $\gamma^{-1}=100$ fs, which encapsulates contributions from various scattering mechanisms.
+This leads to a modification of eq.~(\ref{eq:Pe_2}) where a damping term is introduced as ${\partial_\mathrm{t}^2 \mathbf{P}_\mathrm{e}}+\gamma\partial_\mathrm{t}\mathbf{P}_\mathrm{e} = \epsilon_0\omega_\mathrm{p}^2\mathrm{(t)}\mathbf{E}$.
+Due to these losses, the electronic currents that support the quasistatic magnetic field eventually decay, and the zero-magnetic-field region near the center of the hot spot diffuses until it occupies the entire hot spot.
+This magnetic diffusion may be modeled using the magnetic diffusion equation, $\partial_\mathrm{t}\mathbf{H}=({1}/{\mu_0\sigma_0})\nabla^2\mathbf{H}=D\ \nabla^2\mathbf{H}$ \cite{jackson2021classical}, where the electronic diffusion constant $D={1}/{\mu_0\sigma_0}$ and $\sigma_0$ is the electrical DC conductivity, which is inversely proportional to $\gamma$.

+Thus far, we had assumed that the hot spot was a homogeneous cylinder with radius $\rm{r_{hs}}$ with constant $\rm{N_e}$.
+Now, we account for spatially inhomogeneous FC generation arising from the pump pulse's transverse Gaussian intensity profile by using the Keldysh model (see Section S5 of the SI).
+The spatially inhomogeneous FC density profile obtained is shown in Fig.~\ref{Fig5}a.
 Furthermore, to quantify the persistence of the QS mode after the TI, we focus on the rectified quasistatic magnetic field and consider the difference between its peak positive and peak negative magnetic fields.
-We do this by considering two regions in the x-z midplane inside the hot spot where the QS mode is dominant over the MGW as shown in Fig.~\ref{Fig6}b and calculate $\Delta\mathrm{H_{QS}}$ by subtracting the minimum magnetic field amplitude in the region enclosed by the dotted green line from the maximum magnetic field amplitude in the region enclosed by the dotted black line.
-Then, we define a normalized quantity $\eta_\mathrm{QS}$, which is calculated as
+We consider two regions in the $x$-$z$ midplane inside the hot spot where the QS mode is dominant over the MGW as shown in Fig.~\ref{Fig5}b and calculate $\Delta\mathrm{H_{QS}}$ by subtracting the minimum magnetic field amplitude in the region enclosed by the dotted green line from the maximum magnetic field amplitude in the region enclosed by the dotted black line.
+Then, we define a normalized quantity, $\eta_\mathrm{QS}(\mathrm{t})={\Delta\mathrm{H_{QS}(t)}}/{\mathrm{max.}(\Delta\mathrm{H_{QS}(t)})}$.

-Thus, lower values of $\eta_\mathrm{QS}$ correspond to smaller amplitudes of the QS mode at the hot spot.
-We fit the simulation data for $\eta_\mathrm{QS}$ using a bi-exponential decay function that accounts for the decay of the temporally scattered MGW as well as the diffusion of $\mathbf{H}_\mathrm{s}$ in the presence of losses